KushajveerSingh/personal-website/docs/internal/projects.md

 NBA reffing is messed up.
 Create data visualizations to see how refs, odds, vegas affect the outcome of the games. https://www.youtube.com/watch?v=wmFCwweYy_E
 Create a graph of how refrees might be connected outside (like a social engineering graph, who refs follow on social and stuff like that)

+Use incline, decline elevation and length of trail to score the hardness of a trail